- Oops!Something went wrong.Please try again later.

 The 'return' refers to a company's earnings over the last year.
-So, this means that for every A$1 of its shareholder's investments, the company generates a profit of A$0.10.
+So, this means that for every A$1 of its shareholder's investments, the company generates a profit of A$0.09.

 Why Is ROE Important For Earnings Growth?

 On the face of it, FFI Holdings' ROE is not much to talk about.
-However, the fact that the its ROE is quite higher to the industry average of 7.5% doesn't go unnoticed by us.
-Consequently, this likely laid the ground for the decent growth of 5.5% seen over the past five years by FFI Holdings.
+Although a closer study shows that the company's ROE is higher than the industry average of 4.7% which we definitely can't overlook.
+This certainly adds some context to FFI Holdings' moderate 11% net income growth seen over the past five years.
 Bear in mind, the company does have a moderately low ROE.
 It is just that the industry ROE is lower.
 Hence there might be some other aspects that are causing earnings to grow.
 For example, it is possible that the broader industry is going through a high growth phase, or that the company has a low payout ratio.

 Given that the industry shrunk its earnings at a rate of 1.3% in the same period, the net income growth of the company is quite impressive.